lee-lindley/app_csv/README.md

     END LOOP;
 ```

 Sometimes the cursor you want to pass in can be long and complex.
-One use of *WITH subqueries* that may surprise
+One use of *WITH subqueries*
+(aka Common Table Expressions or CTE) that may surprise
-you is that you can create a CURSOR using a named *WITH subquery* clause.
+you is that you can create a CURSOR using a CTE name.
 That way you can build all the complicated
 query logic first, then at the end declare it in the CURSOR cast much more simply from the last WITH clause.

 ```sql